- Enter a field expected to add 119,000+ jobs

 Over 100,000 Career Step students can't be wrong.
 Choose Career Step, and graduate with the skills you need to start working right away as an executive assistant or an administrative assistant.
 Career Step offers:

-- Microsoft Office training – Develop the skills you need to effectively work with standard office software applications—you can choose from Microsoft 2010 or 2007 software training and you'll be prepare to earn the Microsoft Office Specialist Master credential.
+- Microsoft Office training – Develop the skills you need to effectively work with Microsoft Office software training and graduate be prepare to earn the Microsoft Office Specialist Master credential.

 - Affordable tuition – With Career Step Executive Assistant training you can develop the expertise you need to excel in your new field for only $1,995.